What is AIDS?

-AIDS or Acquired Immune Deficiency Syndrome is a syndrome caused by the HIV virus.
-In this condition, a person’s immune system becomes too weak to fight off any kind of infection or disease.
+AIDS or Acquired Immune Deficiency Syndrome is a disease caused by the HIV virus.
+In this condition, a person’s immune system becomes too weak to fight any kind of infection or disease.
 AIDS is usually the last stage of HIV infection; a stage where the body can no longer defend itself and thus spawns various diseases.
 AIDS, when untreated, leads to death.

 AIDS is an advanced HIV infection or late-stage HIV.
-Someone with AIDS may develop a wide range of health conditions like – pneumonia, thrush, fungal infections, TB, toxoplasmosis and cytomegalovirus.
+Someone with AIDS may develop a wide range of health conditions like – pneumonia, thrush, fungal infections, TB, toxoplasmosis.

 There is also an increased risk of developing a medical illness like cancer and brain illnesses.
-CD4 count refers to the number of T-helper cells in a cubic millilitre of blood.
-A person may be referred to as “AIDS-affected” when the CD4 count drops below 200 cells per cubic millilitre of blood.
+CD4 count refers to the number of T-lymphocytes in a cubic millimetre of blood.
+A person may be referred to as “AIDS-affected” when the CD4 count drops below 200 cells per cubic millimetre of blood.